-I was apprehended during the '60s scoop 18 19 right out of the hospital at 10 days old.
-The first document in my file is my apprehension order, and I believe 20 you have a copy of it.
-I believe I was apprehended for the 21 22 simple reason that mom was Indigenous.
-She was 25 years old, she held a job, and she would have been a great single 23 mother.
+I was apprehended during the '60s scoop right out of the hospital at 10 days old.
+The first document in my file is my apprehension order, and I believe you have a copy of it.
+I believe I was apprehended for the simple reason that mom was Indigenous.
+She was 25 years old, she held a job, and she would have been a great single mother.
 She was dating my biological dad at the time.
-24 25 Forms attached to my apprehension order describe mom as a
+Forms attached to my apprehension order describe mom as a

-25 year old Indigenous single female, a grade 12 graduate, with additional training in a commercial course, employed for three years as a typist with Sandwell Company, which was an engineering firm.
-But the apprehension order states that I was apprehended on the 29th of January 1963 as a child in need of protection by reason of having no parent capable of exercising proper parental control.
+25 year old Indigenous single female, a grade 12 graduate, 2 with additional training in a commercial course, employed 3 for three years as a typist with Sandwell Company, which 4 was an engineering firm.
+But the apprehension order states 5 that I was apprehended on the 29th of January 1963 as a 6 child in need of protection by reason of having no parent 7 capable of exercising proper parental control.

-8 I also have prepared a chronology that you 9 have of my file that I just wanted to quickly walk through.
-10 And I did this really to honour my mom.
-And so I'll just 11 quickly go through it.
+I also have prepared a chronology that you have of my file that I just wanted to quickly walk through.
+And I did this really to honour my mom.
+And so I'll just quickly go through it.

-And you can see on the first page there's a 12 13 number of letters -- well there's copies of the apprehension order, the presentation order when I was 14 presented to court.
-There's letters that went to my mom 15 requesting visits in February of '63.
-All through the year 16 of '63 there was several letters and notifications that 17 went to my mom setting out that they were going to seek 18 19 apprehending me and asking for home visits and so forth.
-Mom was served an affidavit on March 26th that there would 20 be an application by the Catholic Children's Aid to commit 21 22 me into the care and custody of the Society because I as in need of protection.
-There the order of committal was April 23 23rd, '63, and that was when I became an official ward of 24 25 the government.
-And I just noted is that like a birthday

-1 or something I should celebrate.
+and you can see on the first page there's a number of letters -- well there's copies of the apprehension order, the presentation order when I was presented to court.
+There's letters that went to my mom requesting visits in February of '63.
+All through the year of '63 there was several letters and notifications that went to my mom setting out that they were going to seek apprehending me and asking for home visits and so forth.
+Mom was served an affidavit on March 26th that there would be an application by the Catholic Children's Aid to commit me into the care and custody of the Society because I as in need of protection.
+There the order of committal was April 23rd, '63, and that was when I became an official ward of the government.
+And I just noted is that like a birthday or something I should celebrate.
 I don't know.
-But then 2 just walk through the different letters that they continued 3 to send to her.
+But then just walk through the different letters that they continued to send to her.

-4 And they also include home visits they made with my foster family.
-So, for example, in August 1963 --5 I was born in January -- Joyce, my foster mom, was 6 expecting a baby within a month and the social worker asked 7 my foster family if they wanted to move me to another home 8 9 because she was going to have another baby and they 10 refused.
-There were several letters -- most of the letters to my mom were asking have you made any decision now about 11 baby Joni and they just continued to give my age.
-12 but the second ad they placed they had three replies, one was anonymous.
-I think it was my grandpa, if I could tell by his writing.
-It's so cute.
-The other one was my grandma Gertie.
-And then they had a phone call from John Edwards, who my mom was now in a relationship with.
+And they also include home visits they made with my foster family.
+So, for example, in August 1963 -- I was born in January -- Joyce, my foster mom, was expecting a baby within a month and the social worker asked my foster family if they wanted to move me to another home because she was going to have another baby and they refused.
+There were several letters -- most of the letters to my mom were asking have you made any decision now about baby Joni and they just continued to give my age.

-13 There's a note -- in March 1964 the report 14 says that it's still a temporary placement.
-The social 15 worker report notes that mom's plans to keep me didn't work 16 out and mom disappeared without signing consents.
-So I 17 don't know what my mom's plans were.
-There's nothing in 18 the file that indicates what those plans might have been.
-19 They didn't make any notation of that.
+There's a note -- in March 1964 the report says that it's still a temporary placement.
+The social worker report notes that mom's plans to keep me didn't work out and mom disappeared without signing consents.
+So I don't know what my mom's plans were.
+There's nothing in the file that indicates what those plans might have been.
+They didn't make any notation of that.

 In August and September of 1964 you'll have copies of some ads that were placed in the Vancouver Sun and Province and the ads said will anyone knowing the whereabouts of Beverly Joan Guerin, mother of Joni Michele Guerin contact a certain box office number -- a box number.

 The first ad resulted with nobody responding